 School:Twin Lakes High School

-Biography: This is Gilford’s 12th year as an Earth and space science teacher at Twin Lakes High School.
-Three years ago she created a program named the “Science Buddies” that allows honors Earth/space students to partner with a class of first-grade students.
+Biography: Gilford has been teaching Earth and Space science and Biology at Twin Lakes High School in Monticello, Indiana since 2006.
+In 2014 she created a program named the “Science Buddies” that allows honors Earth/space students to partner with a class of first-grade students.
 Once a month they meet and complete hands-on STEM activities.
 Originally she used this program as a way to assess students’ knowledge of the Earth science content as they were “teaching” the first-grade students.
 It turned into much more.
 Students learn research and laboratory techniques, critical thinking skills, data analysis and collaboration.
 They learn various “soft skills” such as communication, decision-making, leadership and team work that will help them be successful members of society.
 They complete monthly activities and two major projects (one per semester), including designing and creating a Rube Goldberg machine to show how chain reactions work and launching a weather balloon to near space with a camera and GPS tracker on board.
 Students send mini experiments to test how various substances react to changes in altitude and temperature.
+The Science Buddies program has since expanded to four partnerships between chemistry and fifth grade, Honors Biology and second grade and Biology and first grade.
+In 2017 she was selected as TLSC district teacher of the year and made it to the top 25 in the Indiana Teacher of the Year program.
 She is grateful to be a part of the Space Exploration Educators Crew and looks forward to gaining new lessons that will ignite her students’ passion for astronomy!

 Name: Jodie Guillen